t1dcat/article-supplements/insulin-pumps-limists/README.md

-Supplementary materials to the article: <br>
+Supplementary materials for the paper: <br>

 # Investigation on the limits of type 1 diabetes therapy automation using insulin pumps <br>
 Tomasz Nowicki Robert Piekarski